Maquecime/truth-project/README.md

 ## What is Trust Project

-Trust Project is a service that allows you to generate a new identity.
+Trust Project is a service that allows you to generate a new identity with
+ - Full Name
+ - Job
+ - Profile Picture
+ - Age
+ - Nationality
+ - Gender
+ - Favorite Music
+ - Favorite Quote
+ - Favorite Dish
 This service use several APIs to generate personal information and our algorithms process them to make a credible profile.

 ## Why use trust project

 Nowadays it is quite impossible to be anonymous on the internet.
-One solution is to create new profile and use them to hide your activity.
+One of the best solution is to create new profile with new identity and use them to hide your activity.
 Trust project help you to create such credible profile.

 ## How to access trust project